 Pet Emergency?
 Read no further and call us right away!

 If you live in Draper or the surrounding area in UT, then you have picked the perfect site to find a veterinarian.
-Our doctors are licensed veterinarian, treating all types of pets and animals.
+Our doctors are licensed veterinarians, treating all types of pets and animals.
 Your pet's health and well being is very important to us and we will take every step to give your pet the best possible care.

-South Mountain Pet Care & Canine Reproduction is a full service animal hospital and will take both emergency cases as well as less urgent medical, surgical, and dental issues.
+South Mountain Pet Care & Canine Reproduction is a full service animal hospital and will take daytime emergency cases as well as less urgent medical, surgical, and dental issues.
 Our doctors are experienced in all types of conditions and treatments.
 Beyond first rate pet care, we make our clinic comfortable, kid-friendly, and a very calm environment so your pet can relax in the waiting room and look forward to meeting his or her own Draper veterinarian.

 We have a number of resources for you to learn about how to take better care of your pets.
 Browse around and look at our articles and pet videos.
 The best veterinary care for animals is ongoing nutrition and problem prevention.
 If you want to ask a question call (801) 987-3639 or email us and we'll promptly get back to you.
-Our Draper veterinarian office is very easy to get to, and you can find directions on our Contact Us page.
+Our Draper veterinary office is very easy to get to, and you can find directions on our Contact Us page.
 You can also subscribe to our newsletter which is created especially for Draper pet owners.
 In between your veterinary visits, your pet will benefit from you reading these free informative articles.

 At South Mountain Pet Care & Canine Reproduction, we treat your pets like the valued family members they are.